Htay Oo (politician): Early life and education

 He also served as Associate Teacher (Htaw Ku, Pioneer Cooperative Farm), Yangon Department of Medical Research and as a lawyer.

 Political career

 He is a member of the National League for Democracy.
-In 2015 Myanmar general election and 2020 Myanmar general election, he was elected as a Amyotha Hluttaw MP and elected representative from Yangon Region parliamentary constituency.
+In the 2015 Myanmar general election and 2020 Myanmar general election, he was elected as a Amyotha Hluttaw MP and elected representative from Yangon Region parliamentary constituency.

 Personal life

 Htay Oo married Khin Myint.
 They have one daughter, Khin Arkar.